1233072/Arabic-Speech-Embedding-Model/README.md

 # Arabic-Speech-Embedding-Model
-A CNN-based triplet Siamese network is built and used for Arabic speech embedding to extract speech characteristics (i.e., features).
+A CNN-based triplet Siamese network is built and used to generate Arabic speech embeddings.
 The embedding model was trained on 1 million samples, collected from different podcasts, of 198 Arabic speakers speaking different dialects.

 siamese_network_Arabic_speech_embedding.h5 --> Embedding model